 But to the shame of the joint declarers, none of the condemnations Rome placed on Protestant beliefs has been removed till date.
 This is why Catholics still attack sola fidei (and sola scriptura) as a novel concoction by Luther – a notion refuted by the fact that other Reformers (Calvin, Zwingli, Denck, Hess, Propst, Voes etc) also stood for sola fidei.
 Sadly, many Christians today are not well informed of the issues behind the Reformation, thus they are ill-equipped to respond to the Catholic well-worn rhetoric.

 Now, why is sola fidei so important?
 Because it provides the foundation of the bridge that reconciles God and man.
 Take this doctrine away and Christianity falls.
-If we allow this vital doctrine be discarded into the theological dung hill, we are opening the door to apostasy, legalism and ecumenism.
+If we allow this vital doctrine be discarded into the theological dung hill, the door to apostasy, legalism and ecumenism is opened.

 The Declaration was a result of a 30 year dialogue between Lutheran and Catholic leaders.
 Yet when a jailer asked apostle Paul “what must I do to be saved?”
 He answered: “Believe in the Lord Jesus, and you shall be saved” (Acts 16:31).
 It was that simple.
 He didn’t say “give me 30 years to explain it to you.”